meirisoda/obsidian/School_Fall2023/PSCL389/Group Project/Reading Notes.md

 In general, lottery winners rated their winnings as a highly positive event, and paraplegis rated their accident as a highly negative event.
 (0 worst thing, 5 best thing) -- lottery 3.78 and victims 1.28.
 It is interesting to note that although the difference between the lottery and victim group is large, it is roughly symmetric around the mean (2.5).

 Both winners and accident victims found daily activities less enjoyable than controls, but accident victims' difference between control was not that significant.
+(Winners were significantly different)